-All respondents were asked "Presently you are paying below the New Zealand average in line chargers; this ensures the lights stay on most of the time with limited interruptions or power fluctuations.
+All respondents were asked "Your current line charges ensure the lights stay on most of the time with limited interruptions or power fluctuations.
 To improve your power quality even further what price would you be prepared to pay on top of your current charges?"

-As presented in the chart above: Across all areas and segments, 65.5% of all customers stated any increase would be too much to pay for improved power quality.
-There was no significant difference in willingness to pay extra based on outage experience.
+- Overall, 73% of customers stated any increase in price would be too much to pay for improved power quality. - In 2018, willingness to pay extra on top of the current charges decreased slightly (66% in 2016); there were more customers satisfied with their power supply in 2018. - There was no statistically significant difference in willingness to pay extra based on outage experience.